 It is important that you complete this waiver EVERY YEAR while at Meredith.
 Students who do not complete this waiver will be charged for the student health insurance on their Meredith student account.

-To waive this requirement, go to the BCBS website and select "appeal."
-When the waiver is submitted and approved between November 1, 2013 - January 27, 2014, your student account will be credited for the health insurance charge.
+To waive this requirement, go to the BCBS website and select "WAIVER."
+When the waiver is submitted and approved between June 16, 2014 - September 4, 2014, your student account will be credited for the health insurance charge.

 All eligible students WITHOUT an existing health insurance policy:

 Yes.
-You can purchase health insurance from an outside agency, however, the health insurance plan you purchase must be comparable to what Meredith provides.
+You can purchase health insurance from an outside agency, however, the health insurance plan you purchase must be comparable to what Meredith offers.

 Yes.
 All eligible students need to complete the on-line waiver to verify their insurance information yearly.